 Sadly, there are no outward physical signs that a person has high blood pressure.
 Most people become aware of the problem at the doctor's office, where blood pressure checks are routine for every patient, precisely because there are no signs or symptoms.
 If untreated, hypertension can lead to serious complications, mostly involving the heart and circulation, but the metabolism and brain may also be affected.
 Unchecked hypertension can lead to the following:

-- Heart attack or stroke due to thickening and hardening of the arteries
+- Heart attack or stroke due to thickening and hardening of the arteries.

 - Aneurysm causing weak blood vessels that form bulges.
-If the aneurysm ruptures, it can be life threatening.
+If the aneurysm ruptures, it can be life-threatening.

-- Heart failure due to difficulty pumping blood in quantities sufficient for the body's needs
+- Heart failure due to difficulty pumping blood in quantities sufficient for the body's needs.

-- Weakened and narrow blood vessels in kidneys causing malfunction
+- Weakened and narrow blood vessels in kidneys causing malfunction.

-- Thickened, narrow, or torn blood vessels in eyes causing vision loss
+- Thickened, narrow, or torn blood vessels in eyes causing vision loss.

-- Metabolic syndrome causing multiple disorders including bad levels of cholesterol, high insulin levels and increased waist size
+- Metabolic syndrome causing multiple disorders including bad levels of cholesterol, high insulin levels, and increased waist size.

-- Trouble with memory, cognition and learning
+- Trouble with memory, cognition, and learning.

-The doctor and patient must work together to determine the optimum drug and dosage for that particular individual.
+The doctor and patient must work together to determine the optimum medication and dosage for that particular individual.
 Knowing the consequences of uncontrolled high blood pressure should be enough to encourage anyone to monitor the situation and seek treatment if indicated.